Call of Duty Mobile tips and tricks: How to play and win

 Change the shooting mode: In the same area as above, in Advanced, you can change how different weapon types shoot.
 You can fire from the hip, aim down sights (ADS) or select custom.
 This will let you change the behaviour of weapon groups - so you can fire shotguns from the hip, for example (which is worth doing).

 Change the graphics quality: Your device will automatically detect the settings for your phone on first start, but if you want to change them, in the settings, tap Audio and Graphics.
 Here you can select the quality and frame rate, as well as other options.
 Play around to get the smoothest gameplay you can, because setting it too high will cause you problems if it gets jerky.
+This is where you'll find Ultra mode - 120Hz - but be aware that it might drop the graphic quality to play at the fastest frame rate.

 Adjust the sensitivity: Different devices respond slightly differently and in Sensitivity you can change the settings for how you move as well as how sensitive movements are through scopes using the phone's gyroscope.
-These can also be changed for multiplayer and battle royale separately.
+These can also be changed for multiplayer and battle royale separately - as well as changed for individual scope magnifcations, as you might want more sensitivity on lower zoom and lower sensitivity on higher zoom to keep it steady.

 Test your settings with Practice vs AI: Head into multiplayer and tap the selection button (just above start) to choose the game type.
-Here you'll see "practice vs AI".
+Here you'll see "practice" and "practice vs AI".
 This is a great way to test weapons, settings and controls to see how they feel and if it's going to work for you.
+You can change settings on the fly and this is the place to do it.

+Watch your friends playing: You can watch what your friends are doing by heading into your friends list and tapping the eye button - you can watch them play in real time.

 Call of Duty: Mobile gameplay modes

-Call of Duty: Mobile is divided into two major sections (at the time of writing, there's another coming).
+Call of Duty: Mobile is divided into two major sections.
 Those are multiplayer and battle royale.
-Although the controls are broadly similar and the visuals are the same, these are two fundamentally different modes of play.
+Although the controls are broadly similar and the visuals are mostly the same, these are fundamentally different modes of play.
+Zombie mode has been and gone and come back again for a limited time.

 Multiplayer modes

 There are a number of different multiplayer maps and modes to play.
-The core modes are Frontline, Team Deathmatch, Domination, Search & Destroy, Practice vs AI.
-Then there are features special modes - for example - Standoff - Halloween, Sniper Only, Gun Game.
+The core modes are Frontline, Team Deathmatch, Domination, Search & Destroy, Domination, Gunfight, Kill Confirmed, Hardpoint, Free for All.

+Then there are features special modes - for example - Standoff - Halloween, Sniper Only, Gun Game, Prop Hunt.
 There are incentives for playing all types, so keep your eyes on the Battle Pass to see where you can gain rewards.
+The featured modes come and go and sometimes debut with a new map to play on.
+Our favourite is 10 vs 10, when it's available, as it's non-stop carnage, and Ground War gives you 12 vs 12, but on a larger map.

-The maps vary by the game type, changing to suit the type of game you're going to play: Killhouse, Nuketown, Hijacked, Crash, Crossfire, Standoff, Firing Range, Takeoff, Raid.
-The first three are pretty small, the second six are larger, changing the style of play.
+The maps vary by the game type, changing to suit the type of game you're going to play: Killhouse, Nuketown (Russia and Temple), Hijacked, Cage, Rust, Gulag, Shipment, Shipment 1944, Reclaim, Dome, Scrapyard 2019, Oasis, Highrise, Crash, Summit, Crossfire, Standoff, Terminal, Express, Firing Range, Hackney Yard, Khandor Hideout, Takeoff, Raid, Meltdown, Monestery, Satellite, Slums, Suldal Harbor, Shoot House, Miami Strike, Icebreaker, Hardhat, Hacienda, Hovec Sawmill, Vacant, Monastery, Favela, Apocalypse, Crossroads Strike.
+The first 10 are pretty small, the second lot are larger, changing the style of play.

+Some maps come and go, some are assigned to particular game modes, so you won't always have access to all the maps.

+There are also ranked multiplayer matches and these will circulate between game modes and maps.

-Battle royale mode
+Battle royale modes

-In battle royale there's only one map right now - Isolated - but you can play in first or third person perspective, you can play solo, duo or team.
-There's also random zombies on this map.
+In battle royale there are two maps - Isolated and Blackout - and you can play in first or third person perspective, you can play solo, duo or team.
+There has also been an Alcatraz map which is smaller, but comes and goes from the game.
+Blackout contains locations including many multiplayer map sites.

 In battle royale you basically parachute in with nothing, gather weapons with the aim of being the last player or team surviving.
 The play area gradually decreases, pushing surviving players into a tighter area.
+It's classic battle royale.

+The game sometimes has additional modes - Sniper Challenge where it's only sniper weapons and Warfare, which has teams of 20 on opposing sides for a variation on BR gameplay, but these come and go.

 Multiplayer tips and tricks